daostack/alchemy-monorepo/README.md

     "GlobalConstraintRegistrar": true,
     "UpgradeScheme": true
   },
   // If true, the permission of the account which was used to deploy the DAO will
-  // be revoked at the end of the deplyment process "unregisterOwner": true,
+  // be revoked at the end of the deployment process "unregisterOwner": true,
   // True if should use Universal Controller (default false).
   "useUController": false,